Alicia Webb: World Championship Wrestling (1999-2000)

+Post WWE career (1999-2013)

+Webb made her debut for the National Wrestling Alliance as Ryan Shamrock, competing in an Evening Gown match against Bobcat on October 30, 1999.
+She then wrestled on the Independent circuit against wrestlers such as Nicole Bass, Kara Slice, and Taylor Matheny as well as managing Ken Shamrock.

 Webb made her debut for NWA Total Nonstop Action (TNA) as "Aleesha".
 Following this, Webb began to appear as a talent scout, appearing on the ramp and accepting money from various different wrestlers.
 The storyline did not go anywhere and Webb left the promotion shortly thereafter.
-In May 2007, Webb began working with the Mexican promotion AAA while managing X-Pac, whom she also dated during this time.
+In May 2007, Webb began working with the Mexican promotion Asistencia, Asesoría y Administración de Espectáculos (AAA) while managing X-Pac, whom she dated at the time.
 While managing X-Pac, Webb became part of La Legión Extranjera until sometime in 2009.
 On August 17, 2013, Webb managed Daivari in a match where he lost to Matt Hardy, who was managed by Reby Sky.

-Personal life

-Webb was married to Marcello DelGrosso.
-Webb has a son who was born in 2003, named Phoenix.